RobinWu218/Clue/README.txt

   Alice Chen (xc278)
 Last updated: 12/4/2016

-To Compile and Play the Game
+## To Compile and Play the Game
-make play
+Run: make play
+For best results, run the command when the terminal window is not full screen.
+That way ANSITerminal is able to resize the terminal for the best size.

 To Clean the Directory
-make clean
+Run: make clean

 Below is a brief summary of important information and rules of the game.
 You may find it helpful to place this text file next to the terminal for instant